thombashi/sqlitebiter/README.rst

                                       indices.
       --no-type-inference             All of the columns assume as TEXT data type in creating tables.
-      --type-hint-header              Use headers suffix as type hints.
-If there are type hints, converting columns by
-                                      datatype corresponding with type hints.
-The
+      --type-hint-header              Use header suffixes as type hints.
+If there are type hints, convert columns by datatype corresponding with type hints.
+The following
-                                      following suffixes can be recognized as type hints (case insensitive): "text": TEXT
+                                      suffixes can be recognized as type hints (case insensitive): "text": TEXT datatype.
-                                      datatype. "integer": INTEGER datatype.
+                                      "integer": INTEGER datatype. "real": REAL
-                                      "real": REAL datatype.
+                                      datatype.
       --matrix-formatting [header_aligned|trim]
                                       header_aligned: fitting table data to header
                                       columns. trim: fitting table data to minimum column size.
 Defaults to header_aligned.
       --replace-symbol TEXT           Replace symbols in attributes.
       -v, --verbose
-      --max-workers WORKERS           Specify maximum number of workers that the command may use. defaults to 1.
+      --max-workers WORKERS           Specify the maximum number of workers that the command may use.
+Defaults to 1.
       --debug                         For debug print.
       -q, --quiet                     Suppress execution log messages.
       -h, --help                      Show this message and exit.